-- A. At the discretion of the court, a pretrial status conference may be heard in the trial-setting department at least 10 calendar days before the date set for trial.
-Upon stipulation of all parties, the pretrial status conference may be heard within 10 calendar days before the date set for trial. - B. At the status conference, all attorneys must be prepared to address pretrial matters such as the continuing necessity for trial, the identification of contested and uncontested issues, the time estimated for trial, the exchange of witness lists, the filing of motions, the presentation of stipulated and documentary evidence, and requests for judicial notice.
+A. At the discretion of the court, a pretrial status conference may be heard in the trial-setting department at least 10 calendar days before the date set for trial.
+Upon stipulation of all parties, the pretrial status conference may be heard within 10 calendar days before the date set for trial.

+B. At the status conference, all attorneys must be prepared to address pretrial matters such as the continuing necessity for trial, the identification of contested and uncontested issues, the time estimated for trial, the exchange of witness lists, the filing of motions, the presentation of stipulated and documentary evidence, and requests for judicial notice.
+Each self-represented party and attorney must provide to the court and to all other self-represented parties and attorneys appearing in the case each of the items listed in rule 6.1.9D.
 The court will establish a date and time certain for trial if one has not been previously set.

 (Adopted 1/1/1990; Rev. 7/1/1990; Rev. 1/1/1997; Rev. 1/1/2002; Renum.
 7/1/2001; Renum.
-1/1/2006)
+1/1/2006; Rev. 1/1/2016)